HOW MUCH WATER IN FUEL IS OK?

 Dieselcraft’s FPS-400 is the only low cost, modular system that can be ordered to fit your budget that will remover 99% of the water and large particles in fuel with filter-less technology and then spin-on 10 micron absolute filtration.

-The base system consists of a hand truck ready frame holding a Dieselcraft Fuel Purifier, 400 GPH 120 volt pump and 10 micron filter with 20 feet of hose.
-One can add the hand truck, a magnetic fuel conditioner, a water alarm, digital timer, extra hose or flow meter if desired.
+The base system consists of a hand truck frame holding a Dieselcraft Fuel Purifier, 400 GPH 120 volt pump and 10 micron filter with 20 feet of hose, a magnetic fuel conditioner, digital flow meter and a water alarm.
+One can add a digital timer if desired.

 1800 Gallons Per Hour Vane Pump Driven Fuel Polishing